 The Ministry of Health sets the eligibility criteria to receive disability support and service, and this is consistent throughout New Zealand.

 Our who is eligible page explains who can receive our service.
 You can also call us on 0800 TAIKURA and ask for the Access team to talk about your eligibility.

-Can I choose my service facilitator?
+Can I choose my support facilitator?

 When you start with us, we’ll ask if you have any preferences and we’ll try to work around them.

-What if my service facilitator changes?
+What if my facilitator changes?

-I’m not happy with my service facilitator.
+I’m not happy with my support facilitator.